 One week?
 Two Weeks?
 A 4 day weekend?
 Just overnight?

-When it comes to time to plan a trip there is no right or wrong answer.
+When it comes to time to plan a trip, there is no right or wrong answer.
 Every trip will be different.
-If you are lucky you will have a combination of trips in different lengths throughout the year.
+If you are lucky, you will have a combination of trips of different lengths throughout the year.

 Finances ~ Knowing your budget when you start to plan a trip is key.
 The longer a trip, the more you are going to spend.

 Time available ~ You need to look at how much vacation time you have available and can afford to take.
 Some employers only give you a week or two off from work a year.
 You will want to use this time wisely.